 How Harmful is Hard Water?

 There is no distinct consensus on just how harmful hard water is.
-In fact, studies seem to lean both ways; some scientists believe that the magnesium and calcium deposits do have benefits in people with mineral deficiencies.
+In fact, studies seem to lean both ways; some scientists believe that magnesium and calcium deposits do have benefits in people with mineral deficiencies.
 However, other studies have warned of health risks as great as the increased risk of Alzheimer’s, cardiovascular disease and even cancers.

 In truth, the jury’s still out on whether or not hard water is harmful, but the World Health Organisation has stated that they certainly don’t feel it be the case.
-It’s worth remembering that 82% of naturally occurring fresh water is hard water, although if you’ve ever been acquainted with a stinging nettle, you’ll know that just because it’s natural doesn’t mean that it’s good.
+It’s worth remembering that 82% of naturally occurring fresh water is hard water, although if you’ve ever been acquainted with stinging nettle, you’ll know that just because it’s natural doesn’t mean that it’s good.

 However, one thing most people who know a lot about hard water can agree on is that it’s annoying.
 It’s just downright annoying.